 Following such major incidents, EU countries undertook naval operations that saved thousands of lives.
 But in recent years, in order to reduce the number of people reaching Europe, EU member states have increasingly withdrawn from such engagement, leaving the central Mediterranean once again unattended.

 A major reason is the Dublin system, under which the first country the asylum-seeker enters is usually responsible for examining their asylum claim, hosting them during the process, integrating the successful applicant and returning those who are refused protection to their countries.
-This has significant implications for front-line states, which – in the absence of intra-European solidarity mechanisms to share these responsibilities – have increasingly chosen to bar asylum-seekers from accessing their country, even when this means exposing them to fatal risks and breaching international obligations.
+This has significant implications for states of arrival, which – in the absence of intra-European solidarity mechanisms to share these responsibilities – have increasingly chosen to bar asylum-seekers from accessing their country, even when this means exposing them to fatal risks and breaching international obligations.

-2. The deal with Libya
+2. The cooperation with Libya

 To exacerbate matters, as NGO rescue ships are disrupting Europe’s outsourcing strategy, some governments are preventing them from conducting their life-saving activities through unfounded criminal investigations and bureaucratic obstacles.

-In the latest example, on 8 January 2019, Spanish maritime authorities issued an administrative order preventing Proactiva’s ship Open Arms from rescuing people in the central Mediterranean.
+Bureaucratic obstacles are also hindering NGOs rescue activities.
+On 8 January 2019, Spanish maritime authorities issued an administrative order preventing Proactiva’s ship Open Arms from rescuing people in the central Mediterranean.
 In the order, the Spanish authorities acknowledge the failures of the system, highlighting how Mediterranean states reacted to recent rescues in ways that breached international maritime law and standards, but make rescuers and asylum-seekers pay the price for that failure.

-3. Distorting the debate on migration for political gain
+3. Distortingthe debate on migration for political gain

 The number of irregular border crossings at Europe’s external borders fell in 2018 to the lowest level in five years, according to the European border agency Frontex.
-Yet some people believe there is an ongoing migration “crisis” in the Mediterranean.

-Only around 114,000 refugees and migrants crossed the Mediterranean in 2018, mostly reaching Spain (58,569), Greece (32,497) and Italy (23,370).
+Only around 116,000 refugees and migrants crossed the Mediterranean in 2018, mostly reaching Spain (58,569), Greece (32,497) and Italy (23,370).